euphonie/study-notes/Computer Science/Theory/Natural Language Processing/RNNs/Recurrent Neural Networks.md

 \bar{y} = (\bar{x}, W)
 $$
 Where $\bar{x}$ is the input vector, $\bar{y}$ is the output vector and W are the weights that make inner connections in the network.
+Neural networks essentially work as non-linear function approximators, it searches to fit a smooth function between a given set of points given that a new point $x'$ a new output $y'$

 ## Vanishing Gradient Problem